javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/03-closure/article.md

 During the call, `say()` uses the outer variable `phrase`, let's look at the details of what's going on.

-First, when a function runs, a new function Lexical Environment is created automatically.
-That's a general rule for all functions.
-That Lexical Environment is used to store local variables and parameters of the call.
+When a function runs, a new Lexical Environment is created automatically to store local variables and parameters of the call.

 For instance, for `say("John")`, it looks like this (the execution is at the line, labelled with an arrow):